 File system security

-Having no tools in your image is not sufficient: you must prevent potential attackers from installing their own tools.
+Having no tools in your image isn't sufficient: you must prevent potential attackers from installing their own tools.
 You can combine two methods here:

 Avoid running as root inside the container: this method offers a first layer of security and could prevent, for example, attackers from modifying root-owned files using a package manager embedded in your image (such as